Crystal Cave in Bermuda

 Beauty from the past

-Crystal Cave, just like other caves in Bermuda, formed, when sea level was considerably lower than now.
+Crystal Cave, just like other caves in Bermuda, formed, when the sea level was considerably lower than now.
 When the Ice age ended and glaciers melted, sea level rose and inundated the beautiful cave formations.

-Nowadays tourists see just a little part of Crystal Cave, which is above the water – and are very impressed by the countless stalactites, stalagmites, chandelier clusters and soda straws.
+Nowadays tourists see just a little part of Crystal Cave, which is above the water – and are very impressed by the countless stalactites, stalagmites, chandelier clusters, and soda straws.

-In Bermuda are known more than 150 caves.
-These wonderful caves have been very valuable to the science – here have been found more than 75 species of cave organisms which are not found anywhere else in the world.
+In Bermuda is known more than 150 caves.
+These wonderful caves have been very valuable to science – here have been found more than 75 species of cave organisms which are not found anywhere else in the world.
 These small creatures mostly live in the water.
 Many caves in Bermuda are anchialine, e.g. there is ongoing water exchange with the Atlantic ocean.